hurl2526/Final-project/README.md

 # Challenges

+The first hurdle was learning the logic behind creating tables in JS.
+Once I had a firm grasp on that I was able to make the table dynamically and create a new row but was still having major issues with editing the rows already created, specifically with how to target the current row and data based on the button pressed.
+After much research and help from instructors I was able to overcome these obstacles and make it possible to edit the amount of pages read, making the app fully capable of what I wanted it to do.

+# Future Features

+* Add more columns, possibly for a rating and a picture of the book cover.
+* Make the book titles clickable, bringing you to a separate page based on that book.
+This would be a place where the user could paste favorite quotes from the book.
+* Possibly ditch the whole table idea and use a grid so that the app is easier to manipulate and scale.
+* Add some more styling to the app so that the table is within the book in the background.

 # Where the app is hosted.
 No need to download this application.
 It is currently being hosted at https://hurl2526.github.io/Final-project/ for anyone to use!